jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 This section focusses on how to make Jellyfin Available within Networks.
 Here you will find descriptions on how to make Jellyfin accessible both only locally and through the Internet.

-In general, Jellyfin will be available localy on the specified port over the host-ip - e.g. `http://10.0.0.2:8096`.
+In general, Jellyfin will be available locally on the specified port over the host-ip - e.g. `http://10.0.0.2:8096`.
 However its also possible to create a local DNS entry that will point to your Jellyfin-Server - e.g. `http://jellyfin.local:8096`.

 <details>